spsforks/SCons-scons-wiki/UsingCommandLineArguments.md

 - targets, which represent things SCons should build.
 - build variables, which look like Python keyword arguments.
 - options, which start with a dash: with a single dash they are called short options; with a double dash they are called long options.
-Short options can be combined togther or given separately (`-abc` means the same as `-a -b -c`).
+Short options can be combined together or given separately (`-abc` means the same as `-a -b -c`).
 Some options may require a following argument word, and some options may take an optional following argument word, logically this option-argument is considered together with the option.
 The options scons out of the box knows to accept are listed in the [manpage](https://scons.org/doc/production/HTML/scons-man.html#options); an scons build system can also be extended by defining custom options.

 SCons treats each of these pieces of information differently.